learn-co-students/london-ds-100719/setting_up_ssh_key_from_cmd_line/permission.md

 ssh-keygen -t rsa

 ```
+You can just press ``<RETURN>`` a few times after running this command, there is no need to set up a separate file or passcode.

 This will create a key that you will use to link your local computer to some sort of remote location.
 Note that this makes a PUBLIC and a PRIVATE key.